-- 103. The YPLA strongly encourages collaboration between schools, colleges and independent training providers.
+- 103. The EFA strongly encourages collaboration between schools, colleges and independent training providers.
 It also encourages collaboration with independent schools, particularly for minority A-level subjects. - 104.
-Consortia must ensure that pupils within the consortium are recorded on only one school's roll.
-The school at which pupils are on the roll should record the qualifications studied by its pupils in any other institutions through collaborative arrangements. - 105.
-Schools must not record on their termly census pupils who are studying qualifications at their school but who are on the roll of other schools.
+Consortia must ensure that learners within the consortium are recorded on only one provider's records.
+The provider at which learners are recorded for funding at the start of the year should record on their own ILR or school census returns the qualifications studied by its learners at any other provider through collaborative arrangements. - 105.
+Providers must not record for funding purposes on either their ILR return or their school census learners who are already studying qualifications with other providers who are recording the learners for funding purposes.

-Curriculum Entitlement
+Curriculum entitlement

-Funding Entitlement and Enrichment
+Funding entitlement and enrichment

-106. 16-18 learners on full-time programmes are eligible for 16-18 entitlement (or enrichment) funding, which supports the delivery of guidance, tutorials and study skills which are not eligible for additional funding. functional skills are funded outside the entitlement and are eligible for additional funding.
-For the purposes of recording the 16-18 funding entitlement, full-time is as defined in paragraphs 119-121.
+- 106. 16-18 learners on full time programmes are eligible for 16-18 entitlement (or enrichment) funding, which supports the delivery of guidance, tutorials and study skills which are not eligible for additional funding.
+Functional skills are funded outside the entitlement and are eligible for additional funding.
+For the purposes of recording the 16-18 funding entitlement, full time is as defined in paragraphs 116-118. - 107.
+Entitlement may only be claimed for full time learners and may be claimed once for any 12 month period.
+The EFA has agreed the following guidance for providers with learners whose programme is full time across two funding years but is not full time in any one funding year.
+For these learners, providers may claim the entitlement in the first funding year rather than the second if either of the following conditions are met: - a. the majority of their programme is being delivered in the first year, or - b. they are enrolled on their full time programmes before 1 May.